grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 3. Inspect and adjust resource limits.

+4. Tweak Archipelago and Gunicorn settings on Pithos node

-4. Bring up all services.
+5. Bring up all services.

 .. warning::